Demontager/minessh/README.md

 **Overview**

-Bash script for controlling mining servers running on BAMT 1.3/1.5/1.6 or SMOS Linux.
+Bash script for controlling mining servers running on BAMT 1.3/1.5/1.6 or SMOS Linux (optionally PIMP).
 It may control any number of mining servers.
 It is preferably to run it against BAMT 1.6 servers as script already included easy function to quickly switch over mining software e.g. cgminer/sgminer/vertminer.
 Also it is possible to add your own custom compiled miner and switch to it within menu.
 Tested on Lubuntu 13.10 and on any Debian based distros should work out of box, also it could run on any Linux distro whith small modifications.